 The State Land Board accommodates rights-of-way on state trust land in a manner that minimizes encumbrances while preserving long-term real estate value, protecting natural values, allowing multiple uses and achieving appropriate returns.
 For questions or assistance, please contact David Rodenberg - Right-of-way and Tower Site Leasing Manager at 303-866-3454 ext.
 3328 (firstname.lastname@example.org).

 Rights-of-way (ROWs) are used to accommodate encumbrances on trust land that are directly allowed under the terms of a contract.
-ROWs are most typically used for public or private roads, telephone and electrical lines, utility transmission corridors, oil and gas pipelines, and ditches.
+ROWs are most typically used for telephone and electrical lines, utility transmission corridors, oil and gas pipelines, and ditches.

 The State Land Board will consider placing a ROW on state trust land when it can be done in a manner that minimizes long-term impacts, preserves real estate value, protects natural values, does not preclude or conflict with other uses, and results in an appropriate return to the Trusts.

 A ROW application requires payment of a $500 application fee before it will be reviewed and processed.

 A ROW also requires a consideration payment.
 A consideration payment is a single remittance, made in advance for the use of the trust lands for the entire term of the ROW contract.
 The consideration payment is invoiced by the State Land Board to the the applicant and is due once the contract has been signed.
 The minimum consideration payment for a ROW on state trust land is $5,000.
 See the State Land Board’s Fees & Payment Considerations schedule for details.

 ROWs are granted for a specified term, typically 30 years.

 A pre-application consultation with the Right-of-Way Manager is required.
 Prior to the meeting, the applicant should prepare a map that shows the location of the proposed ROW.